National myth

 A national myth is an inspiring narrative or anecdote about a nation's past.
 Such myths often serve as important national symbols and affirm a set of national values.
-A myth is entirely ficticious but it is often mixture with aspects of historic reality to form a mythos, which itself has been described as "a pattern of beliefs expressing often symbolically the characteristic or prevalent attitudes in a group or culture".
+A myth is entirely fictitious but it is often mixed with aspects of historic reality to form a mythos, which itself has been described as "a pattern of beliefs expressing often symbolically the characteristic or prevalent attitudes in a group or culture".
 Myths, or mythoi, thereby operate in a specific social and historical setting that help structure national imagination and identity.
 A national myth may take the form of a national epic, or it may be incorporated into a civil religion.
 Mythos derives from μῦθος, Greek for "myth".

 A national myth is a narrative which has been elevated to a serious symbolic and esteemed level so as to be true to the nation.
 The national folklore of many nations includes a founding myth, which may involve a struggle against colonialism or a war of independence or unification.
 In many cases, the meaning of the national myth is disputed among different parts of the population.
-In some places, the national myth may be spiritual and refer to stories of the nation's founding by a God, several gods, leaders favored by gods, or other supernatural beings.National myths often exist only for the purpose of state-sponsored propaganda.
+In some places, the national myth may be spiritual and refer to stories of the nation's founding by one or several gods, leaders favored by gods, or other supernatural beings.National myths often exist only for the purpose of state-sponsored propaganda.
 In totalitarian dictatorships, the leader might be given, for example, a mythical supernatural life history in order to make them seem god-like and supra-powerful (see also cult of personality).
 In liberal regimes they can inspire civic virtue and self-sacrifice or consolidate the power of dominant groups and legitimate their rule.